-I’ve lived in Europe for over four years now and during that time have had the pleasure of exploring lots of it myself, and have hosted several of my solo traveling friends who pass through my home city, Berlin.
+I lived in Europe for over four years and during that time had the pleasure of exploring lots of it myself.
+I also hosted several of my solo traveling friends that passed through my home city, Berlin.

 These are the best spots for solo travelers in Europe:

-Iceland is the perfect place to travel alone for three big reasons: it’s popular so there are other solo travelers around, it is the safest country in the world, and it is probably the most beautiful country in the world too.
+Iceland is the ideal place to travel alone for three big reasons: it’s popular, so there are other solo travelers around; there are so many amazing things to do in Iceland; and it’s the safest country in the world.

-The only downside is Iceland is pretty darn expensive.
-However if you do day trips from Reykjavík, plus stay in a hostel, you’re bound to find someone to split things like car rental costs with.
+The only downside is that the cost of traveling in Iceland can be expensive.
+However if you stay in a hostel and do day trips from Reykjavík, you’re bound to find someone to split things like car rental costs with.

-Check out my Iceland guide for more info.
+Check out my solo female traveler’s guide to Iceland for more info.

-Because of its promise of fantastic night life and counter culture, lots of young people come here with the intention of socializing.
-Whether out at a bar or nightclub or while taking one of the free walking tours, I find that meeting people in Berlin is easy.
+Because of its promise of fantastic night life and counterculture, lots of young people come here with the intention of socializing.
+Whether out at a bar or nightclub or while taking a free walking tour, I find that meeting people in Berlin is easy.
 No matter what kind of person you are and what you’re looking for, you can find your tribe here.

 Check out my Italy guide for more info.